 Among climbers, Mount Fairweather holds the unofficial distinction of the worst-named mountain on earth.
 The peak is lashed by near-constant snowstorms, and even getting a good view of its icy form is notoriously difficult.
-When explorer James Cook gave the peak it's name in 1778, he was offshore during a rare period of clear skies.
+When explorer James Cook gave the peak its name in 1778, he was offshore during a rare period of clear skies.

 The major obstacle to an ascent of Fairweather is, of course, the weather.
 These days, aircraft are permitted to land at an elevation of about 9,000 feet near the Grand Plateau Glacier, allowing a relatively quick ascent via the West Ridge if you are lucky and get a settled high-pressure cell.
-However, many purists might question starting this high--it is roughly analagous to climbing McKinley by flying in to the 14,000-foot camp, or Rainier by flying in to Camp Muir.
+However, many purists might question starting this high--it is roughly analagous to climbing Denali by flying in to the 14,000-foot camp, or Rainier by flying in to Camp Muir.